swedenconnect/technical-framework/Identity Binding.md

 **URI:** `http://id.swedenconnect.se/id-binding/process/swedish-eid`

 **Description:** The user has digitally signed an attestation connecting an eIDAS identity number to a record retrieved from the Swedish population register using a Swedish eID.
-Using this process the user proves the he or she holds both the eIDAS identity (received from the eIDAS-notified eID) and the Swedish identity number (received from the digital signature).
+Using this process the user proves that he or she holds both the eIDAS identity (received from the eIDAS-notified eID) and the Swedish identity number (received from the digital signature).

 **Additional requirements:** Assurance level for the Swedish eID must be minimum at level 3 in accordance of the [Swedish Trust Framework](https://www.digg.se/digitala-tjanster/e-legitimering/tillitsnivaer-for-e-legitimering/tillitsramverk-for-svensk-e-legitimation) (a.k.a.
 [Tillitsramverk för Svensk e-legitimation](https://www.digg.se/digitala-tjanster/e-legitimering/tillitsnivaer-for-e-legitimering/tillitsramverk-for-svensk-e-legitimation)).
 Using the eID for this purpose must also be approved by the eID provider.